 Workers enjoy good public transit and plenty of green spaces for relaxing.
 The entire ensemble sits upon a vast underground shopping mall.

-In the 1700s the Thames riverfront in Central London was jammed up with shipping in downtown London while this end of town was an industrial zone — stinking industries like glue making and chemical works and so on — located conveniently downwind from London.
-So, in about 1800 to clear the shipping out of downtown London, they built what was the world's ultimate port.
+In the 1700s the Thames riverfront was jammed up with shipping in downtown London, while this end of town was an industrial zone, with the stinky industries — glue making, chemical works, and so on — conveniently located just downwind from the rest of the city.
+In order to relieve all the congestion in downtown London, they decided to replace the industries out here with what became the world’s ultimate port.

 The Docklands organized shipping for the vast British Empire.
 Evoking the days when Britannia ruled the waves, the old West India warehouses survive.
 But rather than trading sugar and rum, today they house the Museum of London Docklands and a row of happening restaurants.

 London’s Docklands illustrates how in order to fully experience the energy of a great city, you often need to get out of the historic Old Town and explore its modern business district.

 Further down the River Thames is Greenwich.
 Since many of its sights are free, and it’s cheap to get here on the Tube, it makes for a great budget day out.